 8-day license: £12

 If you plan to fish with the family, then you’ll be pleased to hear that under 13’s don’t need a license, and 13-16-year-olds can register online for free.
 You can find out more and purchase your license here.
 A word to the wise, if you are fishing on private land, you’ll also need the landowner’s permission.

 Next, you’ll need to find some water.
 Here’s a great resource that’ll help you find popular fishing spots near you.
 Just enter your postcode in the search box and you’ll be presented with a map containing details on the best fishing spots near you.
-Click on one and you should find the address, contact info for the person in charge and the types of fish you can expect to find there.
+Click on one and you should find the address and further information about the fishing spot.

 Okay, so you’ve got your license, you’ve found somewhere to fish, now you need some gear.
 Before you go and order all the fishing tackle you can find, it’s important to decide which type of coarse fishing you’ll be doing.
 We’re going to focus the best introductory method for new anglers, pole and whip fishing, and provide a quick rundown of the others.